Take action against agricultural pollution

 Not all farmers pollute rivers, but a minority do and seem not to care, while others do so unintentionally.
 So, we are highlighting the problem of lack of enforcement of agricultural pollution rules.

-Alongside a lot of behind the scenes campaigning, we aim to create a UK map of incidents which track bad practices and the destruction they cause, which we can use as leverage in campaigning for change.
+Alongside a lot of behind the scenes campaigning, we are creating a UK database of incidents.
+We track bad practices and the destruction they cause, collating evidence which we can use as leverage in campaigning for change.

-We are collecting and collating images and reports of agricultural pollution incidents which we will present to the respective national environmental agencies around the UK, because despite government rules and guidelines not enough is being done.
+We are collecting and collating images and reports of agricultural pollution incidents which we will present to the respective national environmental agencies around the UK.

 We will therefore use your evidence to develop case studies and help us take action, with the ultimate aim of ensuring enforcement.